 Negative feedback regulation of parathyroid hormone (PTH) release.
 A sudden decrease in Ca2+ stimulates the release of PTH from the parathyroid gland.
 PTH increases the activity of 1α-hydroxylase in the kidney, leading to increased activation of vitamin D. In addition, PTH increases the reabsorption of Ca2+ and decreases the reabsorption of inorganic phosphate (Pi).
 In bone, PTH stimulates bone resorption, increasing the plasma Ca2+ levels.
 The elevations in vitamin D and plasma Ca2+ levels exert negative feedback inhibition of PTH release.
 Elevations in plasma Pi levels stimulate the release of PTH.

 The parathyroid glands are pea-sized glands located at the top and bottom posterior borders of the lateral lobes of the thyroid gland.
 The glands are richly vascularized and consist primarily of chief cells, with a thin capsule of connective tissue that divides the gland into lobules.
 The chief cells synthesize and secrete PTH, a polypeptide hormone that plays a major role in bone remodeling and calcium homeostasis.
-In addition to its ...
+In addition to its central ...